tingerrr/subpar/src/lib.typ

 /// - outlined-sub (bool): Whether the sub figures should appear in an outline
 ///   of figures.
 /// - label: The label to attach to this super figure.
+/// - show-sub (function, auto): A show rule override for sub figures.
+Recevies
+///   the sub figure.
+/// - show-sub-caption (function, auto): A show rule override for sub figure's
+///   captions.
+Receives the realized numbering and caption element.
 /// -> content
 #let subpar(
   kind: image,